 English Literature students become logical readers of complex and sometimes challenging texts.
 You will gain the ability to balance differing interpretations of viewpoints about literary texts and become adept at the process of arriving at understanding through informed discussion.
 You will develop a depth and breadth of insight into history, culture and society and become familiar with important intellectual movements (such as feminism) that shape our world today.
-Such students (or you will) become skilled in effective academic writing and capable of independent research and original thought.
+You will become skilled in effective academic writing and capable of independent research and original thought.